 Additionally, at Hemlington Hall we operate a Nurture Room on a needs basis.
 This is a comfortable inclusion area specifically to target / support individuals whose personal, social and emotional well-being is impacting massively on their learning.

-There will be a strong emphasis on LEARNING where Nurture Room programs are accessed.
 By providing a nurturing environment, we aim to encourage improved learning attitudes through fostering personalised, positive and trusted relationships.